Jay-boy997/Odin-Recipes/README.md

 # Odin-Recipes
-These little webpages showcase what i have learned in HTML5 from The Odin Project(TOP) which includes adding links and images to a webpage and the usage of odered and unordered list.
+These little webpages showcase what i have learned in HTML5 from The Odin Project(TOP) which includes adding links and images to a webpage and the usage of ordered and unordered list.